 For more than a year, he's been prowling the South Bay, photographing the monuments (or what's left of them) to the valley's past: Fairchild, ROLM, Shockley labs, Ampex.
 He's taking pictures of buildings that were key to those companies.
 And he's chronicling the history of newer titans like Apple (AAPL), Google (GOOG), Facebook and others.
-He hopes to span the valley's modern history, from the silicon age to the computer age to the Internet age to the social networking age.

 "What I'm trying to do is bring some awareness that we have some history," he says.
 "We kind of have this feeling in the valley, if it's broke, we're just going to start over.
 We just tear it down and munch it over."